We’ve all seen them. Internet memes urging you to leave book reviews.

 - It’s not a book report.
 You don’t have to tell us everything that happened and all the symbolism involved.

-- It’s not a “Pinterest Moment.”
+- Oh, and it’s not a “Pinterest Moment.”
 You don’t have to make it pretty, you don’t have to make it sound intelligent or cute.

 - It’s not a place to post your opinions on the genre, the author’s other works (aside from quick mentions that you loved or hated and this is different), or even the publishing industry.

 - It’s not a complaint forum for delivery issues.
 If the book came late, if the Kindle version didn’t download properly, if the packaging was all crumpled–whatever.
 This doesn’t help a reader know what is inside those pages, and THAT is what a book review (or product review) is for.
 You injure authors and manufacturers for lowering the star rating because of a glitch or a shipper issue that they cannot control.

 - A short-cut for those considering the book.
 They read the synopsis and aren’t sure.
 Maybe they’ve never heard of the author or the last book they read wasn’t up to snuff.
 They want to see what others thought.

 - A peek at what is great about a book, and that says why you’d want to read it.

 - A peek at what wasn’t so great about a book, and that says why you might not!

 - In short, reviews are a few extra words to help someone decide if what’s between the covers is worth their time and money.

 But they take so much time!!!